si-software-lab/skunkworks-healthtree/README.md

-# Skunkworks Demo: Provider Directory + Kafka (Helm)
+## Skunkworks Demo: Provider Directory + Kafka (Helm)

+Why it qualifies as a bootstrap demo -
+Bootstrap in this context means:
+  -	Each service spins up in isolation but is immediately production-patterned (Kafka, Neo4j, OpenSearch, API, etc.);
+  - The cluster can “self-host” analytics and streaming pipelines without any external managed dependencies;
+  - Minimal but complete infrastructure: message bus + search + graph + compute + persistence + orchestration.

+Let’s unpack the data architecture carefully:
+⸻

-	•	You’re using app.include_router, which is good — you’re modularising the routing.
+  -	We use app.include_router, which is good — you’re modularising the routing.
-	•	The business logic (reading/writing JSON file) is present and works. w•	For a small API with only a few endpoints, this layout is perfectly fine.
+  -	The business logic (reading/writing JSON file) is present and works.
+  -	For a small API with only a few endpoints, this layout is perfectly fine.